 My journey with keening didn’t finish after the wake of my friend I heard a very moving Scottish lament, whose Gaelic translation was Dark Haired Alan, which spoke to my younger brother, both Called Allan and with dark hair, who had died aged 36. as not long after my dead younger brother spoke to me in a song called Dark Haired Alan, which has become a familiar lament.
 The request of my friend hadn’t just asked me to keen but had reached into me and drawn out something I would never ordinarily have the belief or confidence to do.

-Re-envisioning keening is using the inspiration of this age-old ritual to meet our needs around grief today.
+Reclaiming keening uses the inspiration of this age-old ritual to meet our needs around grief today.
 In the Wild Edge of Sorrow Francis Weller describes that we live in a grief-phobic and death-denying culture, no longer possessing the tools to grieve with, death is swiftly swept up and processed behind doors by the industrial funeral industry.

 Gather the Keeners - Painting by Jude Lally